lambda-dom/trisagion/docs/readme.md

 There are two arguments against this implementation.
 The first is that the `Writer` monad leaks -- see [Issues with monad transformers](https://github.com/haskell-effectful/effectful/blob/master/transformers.md).
 More importantly is the conceptual reason: the implementation does not align with basic intuitions about serialization.
 The result `w` is _hidden_ in the computation when it is the whole point of it.
 As a consequence, the construction of the serializer for the whole from the parts constructs in parallel the whole object because the constructors are invoked on the way -- e. g. the serializer for `(,)` calls the `(,)` constructor -- but this gets things backwards.

 ## B. 3.
-Serializer in the contravariant representable version.
+Serializers in the corepresentable representation.

 We arrive at the representation of a serializer as,